rickstaa/stable-learning-control/docs/utils/logger.rst

 The preceding example was given in Tensorflow.
 For PyTorch, everything is the same except for L42-43: instead of ``logger.setup_tf_saver``, you would use ``logger.setup_pytorch_saver``, and you would pass it `a PyTorch module`_ (the network you are training) as an argument.

-The behavior of ``logger.save_state`` is the same as in the Tensorflow case: each time it is called, it'll save the latest version of the PyTorch module.
+The behaviour of ``logger.save_state`` is the same as in the Tensorflow case: each time it is called, it'll save the latest version of the PyTorch module.

 .. _`a PyTorch module`: https://pytorch.org/docs/stable/nn.html#torch.nn.Module